y-scope/clp-ffi-py/README.md

 from pathlib import Path
 from typing import List

-from clp_ffi_py import LogEvent, Query from clp_ffi_py.readers import ClpIrStreamReader
+from clp_ffi_py.ir import ClpIrStreamReader, LogEvent, Query

 # Create a search query that specifies a time range by UNIX epoch timestamp in
 # milliseconds.
 It will search from 2016.Nov.28 21:00 to 2016.Nov.29 3:00.